-There is also £2,675,000 of deferred consideration payable at 31 December 2023, of which £1,906,000 is disclosed as due within one year.
-An agreed amount is payable each month relating to this payable, and is included in the group's forecast, but the going concern assumption depends on £2,675,000 of the balance being deferred for at least the next 12 months consistent with historic arrangements.
+There is also £2,718,000 of deferred consideration payable at 31 December 2024, of which £2,262,000 is disclosed as due within one year.
+An agreed amount is payable each month relating to this payable, and is included in the group's forecast, but the going concern assumption depends on £2,718,000 of the balance being deferred for at least the next 12 months consistent with historic arrangements.

 Further, the trading position of the group is such that the ongoing costs are currently not covered by recurring revenue.
-The cash flow forecasts include assumptions regarding non-recurring revenue which is needed to meet the current cost base.
-In the event that these revenues do not materialise the group has the ability to make significant cost savings and/or could request additional support from the majority shareholder.
+The cash flow forecasts include assumptions regarding recurring revenue and a reduction in the cost base.
+In the event that these revenues do not materialise the group has the ability to make further significant cost savings and/or could request additional support from the majority shareholder.